 - Essential actions: Actions are the process skills, the steps which must be taken to identify and solve a problem.
 These actions are a link to all areas of learning; together we ask the important questions, plan strategies for problem-solving, think through our ideas and plans, seek out resources, rethink our assumptions, communicate our findings, then extend and deepen our learning.

 - Essential understandings: Understandings are the learnings themselves, the developmentally appropriate concepts and their applied connections both within an area of learning and to other areas.
 Understandings happen through active involvement within a purposeful context, as learners set about investigating ideas and solving problems.

 Grading at DCS

 Our students understand assessment as a means to gauge their learning.
-We use diverse assessment to drive our instruction and measure progress.
+We use diverse assessments to drive our instruction and measure progress.

 Progress reports provide specific information about your child’s work and skill development.
 Parents of students in grades K-8 will receive three progress reports during the school year through ALMA.
 A printed copy can be obtained by request through the front office.

 Conferences provide an opportunity for parents and teachers to share valuable insights about student growth and development at home and school.
-Parents of students in grades K-5 can expect two conferences per student per school year.
-Parents of students in grades 6-8, can expect one conference after the end of the first trimester.
+Parents of students in grades Pre-K-8 can expect two conferences per student per school year.
 Conferences are used to review student progress and update goals.
 Additional conferences may be requested at any time by either the parent or the teacher.
 To schedule an additional conference, contact the teacher to arrange an appointment.